 Like most of the soldiers who are returning that spring, he must find a new life now.
 He had gone to war because his home life had become impossible to endure.
 Is it possible to take up where he left off?
-Can he make it better?
-Should he move on, go out west for a new start?
-Or is everything different here?
+Should he stay and try to make a better life or should he move on, go out west for a new start?

-For Jamie, it is a new start.
-A new life.
-A new chance at the happiness that has always been out of reach.
+For Jamie, it is a new chance at the happiness that has always been out of his reach.
 But he carries those burdens of war with him wherever he goes and they have the power to destroy him.
-Can his friends help him to see the future?
+How can he envision a future?
 Is the steadfast love of his sweetheart, Mary Edwards, enough to see him through?
-What is it like to return from war, broken and scarred, and be forced to take up civilian life again?
+He has returned from war, broken and scarred, and forced to take up civilian life again.
 He had once called himself "a bit of wreckage."
 Can he be saved?

 Book Signing -

 Photo of the launch of As Best We Could